buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/entities/contract.md

 const liveContract = await session.upload(
   contract,
   { _contract: { gas: 100000 } },
-  "Strato is amazing!"
+  "Venin is amazing!"
 );

 log(await liveContract.message());
 ```

-This uploads a `contract` with a `gas` create-contract transaction set to 100,000tℏ and calling the `contract`'s constructor passing in the string `Strato is amazing!`.
+This uploads a `contract` with a `gas` create-contract transaction set to 100,000tℏ and calling the `contract`'s constructor passing in the string `Venin is amazing!`.

 ### Interacting with deployed contracts